 In addition to our End of the Year Degree Show, students fundraise to showcase their work to industry at events such as D&AD.

 Teaching takes place within the newly refurbished Arts House building utilising a range of purpose-built media and design studios.

-Assessment is based on 100% course work and we undertake continuous modular assessment.
+Assessment is based on 100% course work and is undertaken through continuous modular assessment.
 Studio-based assignments are augmented by lectures, seminars and workshops throughout the year.

-Thanks to their grounding in a broad range of disciplines, all of our graphic media courses are the ideal foundation for progression onto a successful career as a Graphic Designer, Illustrator or Web Designer in advertising, marketing and creative agencies.
+Given to the broad range of disciplines that are covered, this course is an ideal foundation for progression into a successful career as a Graphic Designer, Illustrator or Web Designer in advertising, marketing and creative agencies.
 Progression into employment within the creative industries over the last two academic years has been 100%.

 Typically entrants will possess:

 • or An equivalent vocational qualification (Extended Diploma – MMP/Diploma – DM)

 • or A Pre-degree Access Diploma Students also require GCSEs at grade 9-4 (A*-C) including English or equivalent Level 2 Literacy.